Did you hear that Questrade's Portfolio IQ has been relaunched as Questwealth Portfolios?

 Fortunately, because they have made the past performance of their portfolios public, it’s easy to see that active management hasn’t hurt their returns, and they aren’t charging higher fees for this premium service, so there is no negative result to this setup.

-If you’ve made it to the end of this review (first of all, congratulations) and you’ve decided that Questwealth Portfolios are the right option for you, grab the following details and click here to open a Questwealth Portfolio account.
+If you’ve decided that Questwealth Portfolios are the right option for you, grab the following details and click here to open a Questwealth Portfolio account.
 You’ll need:

 - Your name and date of birth